 “Poor thing.
 She never hurt a soul.
 What beasts they are.”

 Sense is Nonsense When It Comes To Riots

 The first mistake in attempting to understand a riot is to look for the logic in it.
 There is none.
 It’s pure rage.
 Often ugly.
 Always terrifying.
 And it may be rage over things you know nothing about.
 Things absolutely unrelated to you and beyond your periphery.
 But silence and oppression from without or from within produce that rage.

 Some who felt the searing pain of George Floyd’s murder and the long history which produced it rioted.
 Allies rioted in support of their oppressed neighbors and friends.
 Some in opposition to the demonstrations rioted.
 Opportunists rioted to fan the flames of violence bringing carloads of incendiary devices to burn Minneapolis neighborhoods.
 All have their own story.
 All riot from the rage of silence.

-Though he believes rioting to be socially destructive and favors peaceful demonstration, Dr. Martin Luther King calls on a society to listen carefully to the messages of rioting.
+Though he believes rioting to be socially destructive and favored peaceful demonstration, Dr. Martin Luther King calls on society to listen carefully to the messages of rioting.

 Perspectives of Why People Riot

 Racism is easily scalable.
-If one embodies racist attitudes, those attitudes readily shape a family, neighborhood, church, workplace or city.
-Each group has it’s own systems in place to maintain values which guide community relations, business and public safety.
+If one embodies racist attitudes, those attitudes readily shape a family, neighborhood, church, workplace, or city.
+Each group has its own systems in place to maintain values that guide community relations, business, and public safety.